ggivo/redis-playground/README.md

 ## How to Run
 ### Prerequisites
 Make sure you have a Redis server installed and running.

-## Redis Consumer App
-Multiple instances of this app can run in parallel, consuming messages from a configured pub/sub channel.
-Each message will be processed only once.
-The list of active service instances is stored in the Redis server under the key `consumer:ids`.

 ### Running the Application
 To run instances of the application, use one of the following methods: